 A 45 minute guided tour of the garden is $10 a person with a minimum of $100 per tour.

 The garden remains a popular attraction during the colder months.

 When the holidays come around, themed figurines and and seasonal flower beds appear throughout the garden.

 The garden is full of completely unique structures all handmade during the Great Depression era.

 Detailed rock creations of buildings such as castles, churches, and historic homes can be found in every corner.

 It’s operated and maintained 100 percent by volunteers with the Friends of the Hartman Garden group.

-Whether it’s giving tours or pulling weeds there’s always ways to help out.
+Whether it’s giving tours or pulling weeds there are always ways to help out.
 You can find them on Facebook or send them an email to find out about upcoming volunteer opportunities.